wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 1.2.6 =
+* Fixed forms designer issue where imaes in the form radio button was not displayed
+* Fixed forms editor, the formula screen was not displayed correctly
-= Smart Forms 1.2.5 =
+* Fixed forms designer, the image of the formula was not getting displayed = Smart Forms 1.2.5 =
-* Fixed issue with forms captcha
+* Fixed forms editor, Fixed issue with forms captcha
-* Fixed minor issue with forms submission
-= Smart Forms 1.2.4 =
+* Fixed forms editor, Fixed minor issue with forms submission = Smart Forms 1.2.4 =
-* Fixed issue with redirecting not working with donations.
+* Fixed forms generator, Fixed issue with redirecting not working with donations.
 = Smart Forms 1.2.3 =
-* Improved formula window
+* Improving forms editor, Improved formula window

 = Smart Forms 1.2.2 =
-* Fixed an issue with the form formulas
-= Smart Forms 1.2.1 =
+* Fixed forms editor, Fixed an issue with the form formulas = Smart Forms 1.2.1 =
-* Added main class to widget
+* Fixed forms editor, Added main class to widget
 = Smart Forms 1.2 =
-* Fixed issue with form formulas
+* Fixed forms editor, Fixed issue with form formulas
 = Smart Forms 0.9 =
-* Added the ability to clone an existing form, so you don't have to do everything again if you want to create similar forms.
+* Fixed forms editor, Added the ability to clone an existing form, so you don't have to do everything again if you want to create similar forms.
-* Added a wishlist/support page
+* Adding new feature, Added a wishlist/support page

 = Smart Forms 1.1 =
-* Fixed issue with the text area form element
+* Fixed forms editor, Fixed issue with the text area form element
-* Fixed problem with the form designer
+* Fixed forms editor, Fixed problem with the form designer
-* Added the option to select if you want to use horizontal radio or checkboxes
+* Improving forms editor, Added the option to select if you want to use horizontal radio or checkboxes

 = Smart Forms 0.8.5 =
-* Improving selection of options in the checkbox, radio buttons and select boxes
+* Improving forms editor, Improving selection of options in the checkbox, radio buttons and select boxes

 = Smart Forms 0.8 =
-* Adding css export of submitted forms to entries screen = Smart Forms 0.7 =
+* Improving forms entry, Adding css export of submitted forms to entries screen = Smart Forms 0.7 =
-* Fixing issue with the form submission
+* Fixed forms editor, Fixing issue with the form submission
-* Adding  the posibility to redirect to another page after the form was submitted
+* Improving forms editor, Adding  the posibility to redirect to another page after the form was submitted
-* Adding the posibility to customize the submission successfull message
+* Improving forms editor, Adding the posibility to customize the submission successfull message
-* Fixing a css issue with the form text boxes.
+* Fixed forms editor, Fixing a css issue with the form text boxes.
-* Fixed issues with forms
+* Fixed forms editor, Fixed issues with forms
-* Fixed issue en the forms entries screen
+* Fixed forms editor, Fixed issue en the forms entries screen

 = Smart forms 0.6 =
-* Added new forms elements (email,phone, address, captcha,number)
+* Improving forms editor, Added new forms elements (email,phone, address, captcha,number)
-* Fixing issues with form email
+* Fixed forms editor, Fixing issues with form email
-* Fixing issue with forms formulas
+* Fixed forms editor, Fixing issue with forms formulas
-* Added a wait cursor when the form is being submitted = Smart forms 0.5.5 =
+* Improving form, Added a wait cursor when the form is being submitted = Smart forms 0.5.5 =
-* Fixed issue with form title element
+* Fixed forms editor, Fixed issue with form title element
-* Added Name form element
+* Improving form editor, Added Name form element
 = Smart forms 0.5 =
-* Fixed issues with form width
+* Fixed forms editor, Fixed issues with form width
 * Added calculated fields to certain forms
-* Fixed issues in form builder
+* Fixed forms editor, Fixed issues in form builder
-* Added a new form element, date picker
-= Smart forms 0.3 =
+* Improving form editor, Added a new form element, date picker = Smart forms 0.3 =
-* Added advanced customization for forms email.
+* Improving forms editor, Added advanced customization for forms email.
-* Fixed bugs in the form builder
+* Fixed forms editor, Fixed bugs in the form builder
-* Fixed bug in the form checkbox
+* Fixed forms editor, Fixed bug in the form checkbox
-* Added the option to purchase the Smart Forms full version = Smart forms 0.1 =
+* Fixed forms editor, Added the option to purchase the Smart Forms full version = Smart forms 0.1 =
-*First release of smart forms.
+* First release of smart forms.
 = Smart Forms 0.1.1 =
-* Fixing issues with the form entries screen
+* Fixed forms editor, Fixing issues with the form entries screen
 * Allow the grid of the form entries to expand based on entries
-* Fixing responsive forms
+* Fixed forms editor, Fixing responsive forms

 = Smart Forms 0.1.2 =
 * Fixed form issue with required fields and form submission.